secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 ## Changelog

 Periodically, significant changes are made or added to PathFactory and processes that affect overall data and reporting.
-As such we have a [changelog](https://docs.google.com/document/d/1qd9X-V0WNBTklCKNYVRmjJtiOcPu6dZYkfJ2uuQt_Co/edit?usp=sharing). **Everyone with `Author` access that is making additions or changes to assets, content tracks, or otherwise should add their changes to the changelog with a linked issue.** Scenarios for adding to the changelog:
+As such we have a [changelog](https://docs.google.com/document/d/1qd9X-V0WNBTklCKNYVRmjJtiOcPu6dZYkfJ2uuQt_Co/edit?usp=sharing). **Everyone with `Author` access that is making significant changes in PathFactory should add their changes to the changelog with a linked issue and/or relevant PathFactory links.**

+**Scenarios for adding to the changelog:**

 1. Creation or launch of a new content track and where it will be used
 1. Creation or launch of a new website promoter
-1. Additions or changes to a form strategy within a live content track
+1. Additions or changes to a form strategy within a `[LIVE]` content track
-1. Additions or changes to assets within a live content track
+1. Additions or changes to assets within a `[LIVE]` content track
 1. Expiration of an asset from the content library
 1. Change of a custom URL slug for an asset or content track and why
-1. Change of promote settings within a live content track and why
+1. Change of promote settings within a `[LIVE]` content track and why

-### Instructions
+**Instructions**

 1. Open the [PathFactory changelog doc](https://docs.google.com/document/d/1qd9X-V0WNBTklCKNYVRmjJtiOcPu6dZYkfJ2uuQt_Co/edit?usp=sharing).
 1. Add the date you made the change if it doesn't already exist.